C2C CTF Writeups

 # The server is multi-process (fork). modifying /proc/self/mem affects the CURRENT process.

-# So i must do it in one connection (Keep-Alive is enabled).
+# So we must do it in one connection (Keep-Alive is enabled).

 target_sym = '_ZN6Server13send_responseEiRKNSt7__cxx1112basic_stringIcSt11char_traitsIcESaIcEEES7_'